mixpanel/docs/pages/docs/features/sessions.md

 ![image](https://github.com/mixpanel/docs/assets/2077899/2e831c9f-d3cc-4dcf-abb9-a741e22de34d)

-In your Funnel you can select the event that denotes a "Session Start" in your app (such as “Log In”), and the "Session End" event (such as “Log Out”).
+In your Funnel you can select the event that denotes a "Session Start" in your app (such as "Log In"), and the "Session End" event (such as "Log Out").
 Check the time it takes users to convert from the start event to the end event in the Time to Convert Chart, and this will give you an indicator of the average amount of time a session lasts in your app.

 Be sure to exclude API-related events in your funnel to ensure that your conversion time is accurate.
 For example, if a user is receiving notifications from you every 25 minutes, and session timeout is every 30 minutes, then session length will be 24 hours.